CodeAndCake/AppsFromScratch/sessions/06/README.md

 And remember...

 1. Searching for problems online is not *cheating*
-* Copy-pasting code is not *cheating*
+* Copy-pasting code is not *cheating*.

-	> Great coders copy-paste
+	Great coders copy-paste.
 * **It's OK**.
 You're not going to break anything.

-	> Embrace your mistakes.
+	Embrace your mistakes.
 Debug them :)

 ### Keep moving forward in your learning journey!